BDC Hamburger Icon

 4. It increases employee engagement.

 Implementing a flat organizational structure can improve employee engagement.
-Because they have more responsibility and autonomy, employees in flat organizations are often more engaged, motivated and empowered to make meaningful contributions to the company.
+Because they have more responsibility and autonomy, employees in flat organizations are often more engaged, motivated, and empowered to make meaningful contributions to the company.

 5. It can reduce overhead costs.

-Flat organizational structures often result in lower overhead costs, as there are fewer layers of management and less bureaucracy.
-Employee compensation can account for roughly 40 to 80 percent of your gross revenue, according to FreshBooks, so reducing your employee costs by cutting back on managerial positions can reduce your total overhead costs.
+Flat organizational structures often result in lower overhead costs, because there are fewer layers of management and less bureaucracy.
+Employee compensation can account for roughly 40 percent to 80 percent of your gross revenue, according to FreshBooks, so reducing your employee costs by cutting back on managerial positions can reduce your total overhead costs.

 What are the limitations of a flat organizational structure?